Crop input prices trending lower despite weaker loonie

-Crop input prices as compared to the same period in 2015.
+Crop input prices have declined by over 1% through the first three months of 2016 as compared to the same period in 2015.
 All this despite a lower Canadian dollar which usually pushes up the cost of crop inputs for producers.
 So what’s supporting these lower input costs?

 Lower fertilizer and fuel prices